-- The BoD composition is considered satisfactory since it is comprised in its majority of non-executive directors from various industries, nationalities, and age groups. - The role of the Chairman is coupled with the role of CEO in order to lead the first years of the OPAP Group restructuring efforts.
-Moreover, two non-executive Vice Chairmen were appointed (difference from special practices 3.3, 3.4).
-The Audit Committee Chairman is independent non-executive member of recognized international standing in the area of auditing. - The requirement for preapproval of appointment of an Executive BoD member as non-executive member in another non related company is covered partially through the process of special declarations of the BoD members and the Executive team.
-The specific requirement for periodical submission of special declarations is also included in the new Code of Conduct (difference from special practices 4.4). - The Remuneration Committee is composed of Non-Executive Directors, who are independent from executive tasks, including the two Vice-Chairmen of the Board and is considered adequate to fulfill its purpose (difference from special practices 4.6). - The BoD has appointed two Committees, the Remuneration and the Audit Committee, and may consider whether it wishes to delegate its collective power to nominate new members to one of the existing Committees or to a Nomination Committee that will be formally defined by the BoD with its own Terms of Reference (difference from special practices 5.5-5.7).
+- The BoD composition is considered satisfactory since it is comprised in its majority of non-executive directors from various industries, nationalities, and age groups. - The role of the Chairman is coupled with the role of CEO in order to lead the first years of the OPAP member of recognized international standing in the area of auditing. - The requirement for preapproval of appointment of an Executive BoD member as non-executive special practices 4.4). - purpose (difference from special practices 4.6). - The BoD has appointed two Committees, the Remuneration and the Audit Committee, and may own Terms of Reference (difference from special practices 5.5-5.7).